Skip to content

 Prerequisites and Basic Requirements

-To successfully deploy CapRover, the following system requirements must be met:
+To successfully deploy CapRover on the server, the following requirements must be met:

 • Operating System: Debian-based Linux distribution.

-• Privileges: Root access or sudo privileges are required to install Docker and manage system services.
+• Privileges: Root access or a user with sudo privileges is required to manage system packages and Docker services.

 File and Directory Structure